 - A Weak Immune System

-Preventing skin cancer is a highly effective way to halting the harmful effects of skin cancer.
-Although some risk factors can’t help the progression, external acts on your part can help save you in the long run.
-Below are some lifesaving habits to keep your skin safe.
+Preventing skin cancer is the most effective way to deal with any disease, skin cancer included.
+Although some risk factors can’t be helped, there are things you can do that will help you in the long run.
+Below are some potentially life saving habits to help keep your skin safe.

 Now that we know about skin cancer and what it can do, it’s time to raise awareness!
 (5)